HOW TO SEE ICELAND IN 5 DAYS (WINTER OR SUMMER SEASON)

 Iceland is an amazing country – it might be busy at some of the main attractions but given its uniqueness, it is easy to understand why!
 You have volcanos and lava fields, you have waterfalls, you have icebergs, you have hot pools…

-So, whether you visit in winter or summer – this Iceland 5-day itinerary will hopefully be very helpful to you!
+This 5-day Iceland winter itinerary will hopefully be very helpful to you!